EzioTheDeadPoet/SME-FT-/README.md

 ### **What is this list trying to offer ?**

-This modlist aims to be a resource for modders with at least enough of an experience in skyrim modding in general, to be able to trouble shoot their own modlists with the documentation provided for the mods in their descriptions, preexisting guides on the matter of modding and the tools provided by the modding community and their documentations.
+This modlist aims to be a utility for modders, to speed up their initial MO2 setup.
 Or people who just want a vanilla experience with all the unofficial patches and fixes.
-One resource I highly recommend is [this Guide](https://www.reddit.com/r/skyrimmods/wiki/begin2) on how to get started.
+One resource I highly recommend if you want to learn more about modding Skyrim is [this Guide](https://www.reddit.com/r/skyrimmods/wiki/begin2) on how to get started.

-This modlist is intended to bring the most common tools and fixes for skyrim and integrate them in an Organized manner so modlist creators and modders have an easier way of getting a stable initial semivanilla setup with only a little effort.
+This modlist comes with the most common tools and fixes for Skyrim Special Edition so modlist creators and modders have an easier way of getting a stable initial vanilla setup with only a little effort.

-Some of the mods might want to be exchanged by personal preference, "ASLAL" which is included since it is again generally acknowledged, that it is a better to have an alternate start mod that places the player in a "quiet" game cell to let all the installed mods finish their initial loading and giving the player the time to set up the installed mods MCM Menus to their liking, could be replaced with another alternate start mod.
-And I chose "ASLAL" over another "AS" since it still allows you/players playing your modlist a chance to experience the Vanilla start to the game.
-**Therefore feel free to use this as a basis for your modlists (but if you do so please mention it somewhere visible so others can find it as well).**
+Some of the mods might want to be exchanged based on personal preference and can be found in the `Optional but highly recommended mods` section.

+**Now have fun using this as a basis for your modlists, or your test bench for your mods or patchers.**

 ### **What is included in this List ?**